maul-esel/ahkbook/en/_posts/2011-10-30-What-Version-To-Choose.markdown

 AutoHotkey\_L has hundreds of new features, such as Arrays / Objects + classes (we'll deal with them later), native COM (another topic we'll discuss), but also features useful for hotkey scripters, and last but not least 64bit support.

 AutoHotkey\_L is offered in an ANSI and an Unicode version.
-This describes a different script encoding.
+This describes a different script encoding \([learn more...](http://www.joelonsoftware.com/printerFriendly/articles/Unicode.html "The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets \(No Excuses!\)")\).
 You may not know a lot about it, but Unicode often makes dealing with advanced topics (Windows API), but also hotkeys with special characters (&auml;, &ouml;, &uuml;, &szlig;, &Oslash;, Њ, ڵ, ...) easier.
 On the other side, *some* old scripts from the forum might have minor issues.

 ### IronAHK
 This fork is a complete rewrite of AutoHotkey classic in C# (by polyethene and other contributors), which will enable cross-platform AutoHotkey.
 You'll be able to compile scripts into regular .NET assemblies, plus it will offer new features such as Arrays / Objects and Unicode.
 It will require (of course) the .NET framework or [Mono](http://www.mono-project.com/Main_Page) to be installed.